I've Just Seen a Face: Music

 "I've Just Seen a Face" is in the key of A major and is in 2/2 (cut time).
 The song begins with a ten measure intro.
 Split into three phrases, the intro uses triplets that are slower than the rest of the song to create a sense of acceleration, reinforced by a shortened third phrase which quickens the first verse's arrival.
 McCartney used the effect of slow triplets again later that year in "We Can Work It Out".
 The song's first chord is F-sharp minor, slightly away from the home key, and is similar to "Help!" in leaving its harmonic grounding ambiguous until the end of the intro.
 Following the intro, the song speeds up in tempo to what music scholar Terence J. O'Grady calls "an undanceable speed".

-The song uses four chords total; the twelve-measure verses use the common pop chord progression I–vi–IV–V, while the eight-measure refrains use the blues progression V–IV–I. The latter progression simulates descent (further suggested by the lyrics: "[V] falling, yes I am [IV] falling, and she keeps [I] calling ..."), and the inclusion of a melodic minor third on the first syllable of "calling" gives the refrain section a blues sound.
+The song uses four chords total; the twelve-measure verses use the common pop chord progression I–vi–IV–V, while the eight-measure refrains use the blues progression V–IV–I. The latter progression simulates descent (suggested by the lyrics: "[V] falling, yes I am [IV] falling, and she keeps [I] calling ..."), and the inclusion of a melodic minor third on the first syllable of "calling" gives the refrain section a blues sound.
 Structurally, the song includes three different verses, an instrumental break and a reprise of the first verse.
 After the second verse, each section is separated from the other by a chorus.
 Like other Beatles songs, a triple repeat of the chorus signals the end of the song, though Pollack writes "[t]he repeat here of an entire eight bar chorus is rather unprecedented."
 The outro finishes by repeating a phrase from the end of the intro to provide a feeling of symmetry.